Smart Impact app

 Dashboard

-• The Most-at-risk & Test Coverage doughnut chart provides a summary of the number of hits and gaps found for the most-at-risk objects in the specified Test Repository.
+The Most-at-risk & Test Coverage doughnut chart provides a summary of the number of hits, gaps and known gaps found for the most-at-risk objects in the specified Test Repository.

-• The Changed Object Summary doughnut chart summarizes the changed objects by their change type.
+The Changed Objects Summary doughnut chart summarizes the changed objects by their change type.

-• Dashboard tiles display the date of the analysis, the name of the Analysis system, the name of the Performance History system including the date range for which performance history data was obtained, and the name of the Test Repository that was searched to obtain matching test assets.
-The number of change IDs and transport objects are also shown.
+Dashboard tiles display the date of the analysis, the name of the Analysis system, the name of the Performance History system including the date range for which performance history data was obtained, and the name of the Test Repository that was searched to obtain matching test assets.
+The Dashboard spreadsheet also shows the number of change IDs and changed objects.

 Home

-The Home spreadsheet provides a summary view of all the Application Areas found during the analysis.
+The Home spreadsheet provides a summary view of the tests found during the analysis, grouped by Application Area.
 It has the following columns:

 APP_AREA

 The name of the Application Area in which the objects were found.
-(None) is used for objects that don't have an Application Area.
+(None) is used for objects that do not have an Application Area.

 NOT_IMPACTED

-The number of used objects in the Application Area that are not impacted by a changing object.
+The number of used objects in the Application Area that aren’t impacted by a changing object.

 IMPACTED